 Ray Harris is the drug dealer among a group of students at med school.
 He has a strange woman turn up at his door, offering sex.
 However, after he invites her in, she turns into a man and rapes him to death.
 Detectives investigate but find the forensic verdict that Ray was raped by a man with a massive penis incredulous.
 The police interrogate Ray’s friends and glean the story of how Ray held a party in the files room at their med school.
 There they injected an old research drug Taldan and listened to therapy tapes as a Dr Tolstoy interviewed John and Wilma Hopper, a male-female duo of killer rapists who claimed that they were possessed.
 The Hoppers now come after the rest of the group of friends, passing through various bodies to rape each of them to death.

 Someone’s Knocking at the Door was the fourth film from Minnesota-born director/writer Chad Ferrin.
 Ferrin first appeared with the psycho film Unspeakable (2000), which received distribution through Troma.
 He then went onto The Ghouls (2003) about a journalist discovering zombies and the indescribably deranged Easter Bunny Kill!
 Kill!
-(2006), the Death Row horror The Chair (2016), Parasites (2016) about killer homeless people, the gonzo comedy Exorcism at 60,000 Feet (2020) and the H.P.
-Lovecraft film The Deep Ones (2020).
+(2006), the Death Row horror The Chair (2016), Parasites (2016) about killer homeless people, the gonzo comedy Exorcism at 60,000 Feet (2020), the H.P.
+Lovecraft film H.P.
+Lovecraft’s The Deep Ones (2020), Night Caller (2021) with a phone psychic against a serial killer and the True Crime Pig Killer (2022).
 Chad Ferrin’s films are low-budget but made with a wild ferocity that homages 1970s exploitation cinema.